bytemine/bytemine-manager/README.md

 to manage OpenVPN Servers as well as users and certificates involved in the process.

-The *bytemine manager* requires a Java 1.6 or 1.7 (or to use Sun versioning, 6 or 7) runtime environment.
+The *bytemine manager* requires a Java 8 or newer runtime environment.

 ## New bytemine manager repository